-Multiple myeloma (MM) is a clonally B cell malignancy and is described by the accumulation of malignant plasma cells with in the bone marrow, the presence of a monoclonal immunoglobulin in the serum and/or urine, lytic bone lesions, frequent anemia, and renal impairment (1-3).
-The progression of MM begins as monoclonal gammopathy of undetermined significance, progresses to smoldering myeloma, and becomes eventually (symptomatic) myeloma (4,5).
+Multiple myeloma (MM) is a clonally B cell malignancy and is described by the accumulation of malignant plasma cells in the bone marrow, the presence of a monoclonal immunoglobulin in the serum and/or urine, lytic bone lesions, frequent anemia, and renal impairment (1-3).
+The progression of MM begins as monoclonal gammopathy of undetermined significance (MGUS), progresses to smoldering myeloma, and becomes eventually (symptomatic) myeloma (4,5).
 MM accounts for approximately 10% of hematological malignancies (6).
-MM predominantly affects 71% of cases diagnosed in people aged 65 years and over (7).
+MM predominantly affects 71% of patients diagnosed at age 65 years and over (7).

 MM is still considered an incurable malignancy (8).
-MM is a heterogeneous disease with varying clinical evidences, chromosomal aberrations, and molecular characteristics.
-The disease was to date not disclosed exactly.
-It's clear that more knowledge of the biological events underlying the development of MM is needed to determine new biomarkers.
-Interactions of MM cells especially with mesenchymal stromal cells and osteoclast cause to activation of multiple cellular signaling pathways on myeloma cells (PI3K/AKT, JAK/STAT3, RAS/RAF/MAPK/ ERK, NF κ B) which support their proliferation, survival, migration and even resistance to therapeutic agents (5,9).
+MM is a heterogeneous disease with different clinical outcomes, chromosomal aberrations, and molecular characteristics.
+The cause of MM has not yet been identified.
+Further knowledge of the biological events underlying the development of MM is needed to determine new biomarkers.
+Interactions of MM cells especially with mesenchymal stromal cells and osteoclasts cause activation of multiple cellular signaling pathways on myeloma cells (PI3K/AKT, JAK/STAT3, RAS/RAF/MAPK/ ERK, NFxB) which support their proliferation, survival, migration and even resistance to therapeutic agents (5,9).

-We aim to determine the intracellular pathways involved in pathogenesis of the disease with changing expression of the identified genes in insulin signaling pathway and ErbB signaling pathway in MM patients.
+We aimed to determine the intracellular pathways involved in the pathogenesis of the disease with changing expression of the identified genes in insulin signaling pathway and ErbB signaling pathway in MM patients.